 A few Austrian payslip abbreviations deserve special attention because they are easy to misread.
 Lohnsteuer is the wage tax line, usually shortened to LSt.
 SV almost always points to social insurance, but the document may then split that total into health, pension, and unemployment components.
 SZ usually signals a special payment line rather than ordinary monthly salary.
 If you are checking why gross and net differ, these three areas are usually where the answer sits.

 It also helps to treat labels as clues rather than exact dictionary entries.
 One employer may use Bruttobezug, another just Brutto.
 One payroll system may show Auszahlungsbetrag, another Nettoauszahlung.
 The wording changes, but the function usually does not.
-For document review, that is the practical mindset: identify whether the line is an earning, a deduction, a calculation base, or the final payment total.

 If you handle payroll documents across borders, be careful with lookalike terms.
 Austrian and German payslips share some vocabulary, but the payroll structure and abbreviations are not always identical.
 If German documents are also on your desk, compare the Austrian labels here with German payslip fields and deductions explained in English, especially when a familiar-looking term seems to be doing a slightly different job.